baswerc/niossl/README.md

 ````

 ### Copy Source
 This project is only a couple of source files with no external dependencies.
-You can just copy these source files directly in our project.
+You can just <a href="https://github.com/baswerc/niossl/archive/v0.1.zip">copy these source files</a> directly in our project.

 ## Using SSLSocketChannel